Lérins Abbey: First foundation

 The island, known to the Romans as Lerina, was uninhabited until Saint Honoratus, a disciple of a local hermit named Caprasius of Lérins, founded a monastery on it at some time around the year 410.
-According to tradition, Honoratus made his home on the island intending to live as a hermit, but found himself joined by disciples who formed a monastic community around him.
+According to tradition, Honoratus made his home on the island, intending to live as a hermit, but found himself joined by disciples who formed a monastic community around him.
 They came from all parts of Roman Gaul and from Brittany.
-John Cassian had a high opinion of and close ties with the monastery of Lérins.
+John Cassian had a high opinion of the monastery of Lérins and had close ties with it.

-During the fifth, sixth, and seventh centuries, the influence exerted by the abbey was considerable.
-In 426 St. Maximus was elected Abbot and remained for seven years until he was appointed the first documented leader of the Ancient Diocese of Riez.
+During the fifth, sixth, and seventh centuries, the abbey's influence was considerable.
+In 426, St. Maximus was elected Abbot and remained for seven years until he was appointed the first documented bishop of the Ancient Diocese of Riez.
 The second Abbot increased the renown of the cloister by his miracles and sanctity.
 There is also a tradition that Saint Patrick, patron saint of Ireland, studied here in the fifth century, and during the sixth century, Saint Quinidius was a monk at Lérins.

-The abbey provided three bishops for the diocese of Arles: Honoratus himself, followed by Hilarius and Cesarius in the fifth and sixth centuries respectively.
+The abbey provided three bishops for the diocese of Arles: Honoratus himself, followed by Hilary and Cesarius in the fifth and sixth centuries, respectively.
 Faustus, also a monk of Lérins, succeeded Maximus as bishop of Riez.
 The next known abbot was Porcarius I in the period 488–510.

 One of the Church's most famous authors Vincent of Lérins dwelt in this monastery in the 5th century.

-Saint Nazarius (Saint Nazaire), the fourteenth abbot of Lérins, probably during the reign of the Merovingian Clotaire II (584–629), successfully attacked the remnants of paganism on the southern coast of France, overthrew a sanctuary of Venus near Cannes, and founded on its site a convent for women, which was destroyed by the Saracens in the eighth century.
+Saint Nazarius (Saint Nazaire), the fourteenth abbot of Lérins, probably during the reign of the Merovingian Clotaire II (584–629), successfully combatted the remnants of paganism on the southern coast of France, overthrew a sanctuary of Venus near Cannes, and founded on its site a convent for women, later destroyed by the Saracens in the eighth century.

-In the 630s, Saint Agricola of Avignon was a monk here before being called to become bishop of Avignon.
+In the 630s, Saint Agricola of Avignon was a monk at Lérins before being called to become bishop of Avignon.

 Over the following centuries, monastic life on the island was interrupted on several occasions by raids, mostly attributable to Saracens.
 Around 732, many of the community, including the abbot, Saint Porcarius, were massacred on the island by invaders.
-It is said that many of the monks escaped, because Porcarius had been warned of the attack by an angel and had sent them to safety.
+It is said that many of the monks escaped because Porcarius had been warned of the attack by an angel and had sent them to safety.